N4SJAMK/teamboard/README.md

 npm install --no-bin-links
 ```

-After succesfull build you can now start a service by using command
+After successful build you can now start a service by using command

 ```